Real-Dev-Squad/website-welcome/CONTRIBUTING.md

 ![how-to-open-pull-request](https://i.imgur.com/NMAeWc2.png)

-10. Wait for it to get reviewed, make the changes required (if any) , commit your changes and hit **Pull Request** again, your commits will be added to the pull request you had opened earlier (if it is NOT closed).
+10. Wait for it to get reviewed, make the changes required (if any) , commit your changes and hit **Pull Request** again, your commits will be added to the same pull request you had opened earlier (if it is NOT closed).

-11. Congratulations on making your first Pull Request!
+11. Congratulations on making your first Pull Request! 🎉